Murdeshwar: Major attractions

 The 20-storied Gopura at the Murudeshwara temple.
 Two life-size elephants in concrete stand guard at the steps leading to it.

 Murudeshwara Temple was built on the Kanduka Hill which is surrounded on three sides by the waters of the Laccadive Sea.
 It is dedicated to Shiva, and a 20-storied Raja Gopura was constructed at the temple in 2008.
 The temple authorities have installed a lift that provides a view of the 123-feet Sri Shiva idol from the top of the Raja Gopura.

 There is also a Rameshwara linga at the bottom of the hill, where devotees can do seva themselves.
 A Shaneswar temple has been built next to the idol of Sri Akshayaguna.
 Two life-size elephants in concrete stand guard at the steps leading to it.
-The entire temple and temple complex, including the Raja Gopura, is one of the tallest.
+The entire temple and temple complex, including the Raja Gopura, is one of the tallest.There is dress code for entry to Murudeshvara temple.

 There are statues of Sun Chariot on the side of a park, a pool, statues depicting Arjuna receiving Geetopadesham from Lord Krishna, Ravana being deceived by Ganesha in disguise, Shiva's manifestation as Bhagirath, descending Ganga, carved around the hill.

 The temple is entirely modernised with the exception of the sanctum sanctorum which is still dark and retains its composure.
 The main deity is Sri Mridesa Linga, also called Murudeshwara.
 The linga is believed to be a piece of the original Atma Linga and is about two feet below ground level.
 The devotees performing special sevas like Abhisheka, Rudrabhisheka, Rathotsava, etc., can view the deity by standing before the threshold of the sanctum, and the Linga is illuminated by oil lamps held close by the priests.
 The Linga is essentially a rough rock inside a hollowed spot in the ground.
 Entry into the sanctum is banned for all devotees.

 A huge towering statue of Shiva, visible from great distances, is present in the temple complex.
 It is the third tallest statue of Shiva in the world after Statue of Belief and Kailashnath Mahadev Statue.
 The statue is 123 ft in height and took about two years to build.
 The statue was built by Shivamogga's Kashinath and several other sculptors, financed by businessman and philanthropist R. N. Shetty, at a cost of approximately ₹50 million.
 The idol is designed such that it gets the sunlight directly and thus appears sparkling.
+There is also a museum naming Bhukailasa Cave under the statue.